GeoNode/documentation/intermediate/harvesting/index.rst

     harvester_type
         Type of harvester worker that will be used to perform harvesting.
-See the :ref:`Harvester worker <harvester-worker-label>` section below for more detail.
+See the :ref:`Harvester worker concept <harvester-worker-label>` and the :ref:`standard harvester workers
+        <standard-harvester-workers-label>` sections below for more detail.

     scheduling_enabled
         Whether harvesting shall be performed periodically by the :ref:`harvesting scheduler <harvesting-scheduler-label>` or not.

     harvesting_session_update_frequency
-        How often (in minutes) should new harvesting sessions be automatically scheduled?
+        How often (in minutes) should new :ref:`harvesting sessions <harvesting-session-label>` be automatically scheduled?

     refresh_harvestable_resources_update_frequency
-        How often (in minutes) should new refresh sessions be automatically scheduled?
+        How often (in minutes) should new :ref:`refresh sessions <harvesting-session-label>` be automatically scheduled?

     default_owner
         Which GeoNode user shall be made the owner of harvested resources

     harvest_new_resources_by_default
         Should new remote resources be harvested automatically?
+When this option is selected, the user does not need to specify which :ref:`harvestable resources <harvestable-resource-label>` should be harvested, as all of them will be automatically marked for harvesting by GeoNode.

     delete_orphan_resources_automatically
         Orphan resources are those that have previously been created by means of a harvesting operation but that